Hikawa Maru: Civilian service

 Hikawa Maru and her sisters ran a regular liner route between Yokohama, Vancouver and Seattle.
 She had a reputation for service that combined splendid food and beautiful art deco interiors, and she was nicknamed "The Queen of the Pacific".
 Charlie Chaplin travelled on her for part of the round the World tour that he made in 1932.
+On 17 December 1931, Korean independence activist Lee Bong-chang took the ship from Shanghai to Kobe, on his way to attempt to assassinate Emperor Hirohito.
 Kanō Jigorō, the founder of Judo and Japan's representative on the International Olympic Committee, died whilst aboard in 1938.

 In 1940–41, before Japan's entry to the Second World War, hundreds of Jewish refugees from Nazi persecution fled to Canada and the United States via Japan, and many of them sailed on Hikawa Maru.
 In August 1940 a party of 82 German and Lithuanian Jews who had travelled via the USSR and Vladivostok reached Seattle on Hikawa Maru.
 Later, Rabbi Zerach Warhaftig and his family travelled east from Lithuania to Japan.
 They left Yokohama on Hikawa Maru on 5 June 1941 and landed in Vancouver, British Columbia, Canada, on 17 June.
 He described the trip as "a summer vacation and with the war seeming to be so far away" although, he said "I didn't have a peaceful mind because of the strong responsibility I had to help the Jewish refugees with the troubles they faced."

 In July 1941 the US and other countries retaliating against Japan's invasion of French Indochina ordered the seizure of Japanese assets.
 However, the United States gave assurances that the liners would not be seized so Heian Maru and Hikawa Maru continued their regular service to US ports.
 In October 1941 Hikawa Maru became the last NYK ship to visit a US port before Japan and the US went to war.
 She brought US refugees to Seattle, and on her return voyage she repatriated 400 Japanese nationals.